A Idioms

 - to be doing something again

-The two boys were at it again and we could hear them fighting.
+The two boys were at it again.
+We could hear them fighting.

 at large

-The criminal was at large for over three months.
+The criminal was at large for many months.

 at last